 The overall mission of Transitional-Literacy.Org is to support adults transitioning to college, university, or technical schools; the emphasis is on academic and technical English language reading and writing.

 Immediate Fundraising Goals

-An immediate goal is to raise $500.00 dollars for a Textbook and School Supplies Grant for students enrolled in English for Academic Purposes courses in Lawrenceville, GA USA.
+An immediate goal is to raise $500.00 dollars for a Textbook and School Supplies Grant for students enrolled in English for Academic Purposes courses and any first-year remedial (i.e., developmental; transitional) course in Lawrenceville, GA USA.

 Long Term Fundraising Goals

 Fund yearly $500-dollar textbook and school supply grants for students across a number of locations, nationally and internationally.

 Beyond the broader population of students served by the academic English language resources on the website, the specific populations of adult learners who are served by the grants and website include English language learners and first -year students taking remedial courses.

 The site is free, however, donations are greatly appreciated any time of the year.